 For any business, reputation is everything.
 And it very much depends upon how well you stay in compliance with contracts.
-Your business is more likely at risk of getting its reputation hampered if you miss contractual obligations.
+If you don’t meet your contractual obligations, it could harm your business’s reputation.
 If you are running a growing company, you would know the value of repeated business opportunities as they help you meet your business objectives.
 Failing to complete a business contract is a sign of poor contract management, which can do irreversible damage to your business.

 1. Contracts: The Foundation of Business Relations

 Martin Peters, Chief of Staff

 As it pertains to my background, I have directed all contract management functions at a large, complex national nonprofit.
 In my role, I researched and explained laws, rules, and industry standards.
 I also wrote, edited, and completed contracts and kept contract policies up to date.
 I handled procurement and negotiations and tracked department spending and compliance.
 Additionally, I supervised the contract management team.

 As it pertains to contracts, they are extremely important for growing businesses.
 Contracts are the foundation on which relationships are developed with both your customers and your suppliers or funders.
 A primary example of a contract is a lease for your office location or equipment.

 Many times, the size of the office space or the number of copiers or other equipment you may need changes as your business grows or sometimes strategically shrinks.
 Negotiating clauses that allow you to adjust your space or quantity of goods as your business changes is important.